LZ-TimHunold/Builder/README.md

 **Configure Package.json**

-This is a manifest file that contains things like name and ownership along with library versions. **You should not need to directly edit this file*** other than to perhaps add your name to the contributors list.
+This is a manifest file that contains things like name and ownership along with library versions.
+You should not need to directly edit *this* file other than to perhaps add your name to the contributors list.

 [GulpFiction](http://gulpfiction.divshot.io/) will also build a `package.json` file for you.

 ## Working

-Once you have defined a task in gulpfile.js you are able to call it from the command line.
+Once you have defined a task in gulpfile.js, in this example it is `mytask`, you are able to call it from the command line.
 `c:\myrepo\gulp mytask`

 If you get an error, please contact Tim.
 Most of the time it is a missing library, or you can add .pipe(plumber()) to your task to unstick it.